kitao/pyxel/docs/README-abspath.md

 Directory monitoring can be stopped by pressing `Ctrl(Command)+C`.

-### Special Controls
+### Special Key Controls

-The following special controls are available while a Pyxel application is running:
+The following special key actions are available while a Pyxel application is running:

 - `Esc`<br>
   Quit the application